 • Why do I need a payday loan?

-• Are there other sources of finance available with lower interest rates?
+• Are there other ways to get money with lower interest rates?

 • Can I afford to repay the debt on time?

-If you're thinking about taking out a payday loan, find out how much it might cost you by using our payday loan calculator.
+Find out how much a payday loan could cost you by using our payday loan calculator.

 Frequently asked questions